Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Trendy or specialty items you’re trying for the first time are risky bulk purchases.
 What if you don’t like it?
 I once bought a massive container of a protein powder only to discover I couldn’t stand the taste.

-For those interested in reselling, where are the most reliable places to purchase bulk items?
+Where are the most reliable places to purchase bulk items for those interested in reselling?

 Wholesale distributors are the traditional source for resellers.
-Many now have online portals where you can create business accounts and access wholesale pricing.
+Many now have online portals to create business accounts and access wholesale pricing.

 Alibaba and similar international marketplaces connect you directly with manufacturers, often at significantly lower prices than domestic wholesalers.
 Just be aware of longer shipping times.